 GFP Protocol Settings

-CellDrop EasyApps® are designed to count a variety of cell lines with minimal customization.
-If necessary, the user has the ability to optimize count settings after a count has been taken or develop a new protocol.
-Protocols include several powerful settings to enable proper counting of all cells in a GFP sample while ignoring any debris and dead cells that could compromise the counts.
+CellDrop EasyApps™ are designed to count a variety of cell lines with minimal customization.
+If necessary, the user has the ability to optimize count settings after a count has been taken or they can develop a new protocol.
+Protocols include several powerful settings to enable proper counting of all cell types in a GFP sample while ignoring any debris and dead cells that could compromise the counts.

 Developing a Protocol